metal3d/rethinkmodel/doc/install.rst

 Installation
 ============

 You can install RethinkModel package with traditional manager like :code:`pip`, :code:`easy_install` or the prefered method :code:`pipenv`.
-RethinkModel can of course be install in a virtualenv.
+Rethink:Model can of course be install in a virtualenv.

 .. code-block::